worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-04-code-smells.md

 Originated from Kent Beck’s [Once And Only Once](http://wiki.c2.com/?OnceAndOnlyOnce) rule.
 (see also [CodeSmell](http://wiki.c2.com/?CodeSmell)).

+> The program should express each idea once and only once - there should be no duplicate code.

 <small>
 [This file](https://www.flickr.com/photos/8512982@N05/1574023621/) is licensed under the Creative Commons [Attribution-Share Alike 2.0 Generic](https://creativecommons.org/licenses/by-sa/2.0/deed.en) license.
 </small>

 Note: Kent also created extreme programming, helped form the Agile Manifesto, is the leading proponent of TDD, spawned unit testing frameworks and popularised CRC cards.
+  OAOO similar to DRY but subtly different

 --